 Lots and lots of people have asked me about money and how I manage it.
 I’ve never liked money because I could not possess it completely.
 I can however manage it.
 My relationship with money started very early in life when I left home.
 I knew I could not move back home or borrow money once I left, which created a drive to make sure I always had money.
-When you realize you only have yourself to count on you begin to look at money differently.
-So what exactly is Money?
-What is it good for.
+When you realize you only have yourself to count on you begin to look at money differently, good or bad.
+So what exactly is Money and what is it good for?

 Every.
 Damn.
 Thing.